ban5104/claudecode/cc-best-practices.md

 First, analyze the user's prompt to determine if they are describing a new task from scratch or in-progress work.

-If the work is in-progress (e.g., user mentions completed code, specific errors in an existing implementation), begin your response by stating the current estimated readiness level.
-For example: "Based on your progress, it appears you are at Level 1: Code Complete.
-The goal is to reach Level 3 for a main branch merge.
-Here is the plan:"
+If the work is in-progress, begin your response by stating the current estimated readiness level.

-If the task is new (e.g., user describes a bug or feature request without mentioning existing code), do not state a current level at the beginning.
-Instead, start directly with the overall strategy.
-For example: "To fix the shutdown issue, we will use a Test-Driven Development workflow.
-Here is the plan:"
+If the task is new, start directly with the overall strategy.

-In either case, follow this assessment with a high-level summary of the plan's phases (e.g., Investigation, Implementation, Verification).
+In either case, follow with a high-level summary of the plan's phases.

 Provide Initial Git Setup: Immediately following the plan, create a ### Git Workflow Setup section.
-Provide a bash code block with the exact commands to create and switch to a new feature branch.
+Provide a bash code block with the structural commands to create and switch to a new feature branch.

 Detail the Workflow Steps in a Code Block:

 Create a markdown heading that names the chosen workflow (e.g., ### TDD Workflow).

-Following this heading, place the entire detailed, step-by-step plan inside a single markdown code block (```).
+Write a brief, one-sentence explanation of the workflow's purpose.

-The content inside the code block must be the complete, non-summarized list of actions for each agent.
-The code block is for formatting only and should not reduce the level of detail.
+Following this explanation, place the entire detailed, step-by-step plan inside a single markdown code block (```).
+The content must be a detailed, non-summarized, abstract process.

 Identify Parallel Tasks: Where appropriate (and not inside an existing worktree), create separate sections with headings like ### Parallel Task: [Task Name].
 Detail the workflow for this task, including the git worktree command and agent steps.

 Conclude with a "Path to Merge" section: This section must use the Merge Readiness Levels as a final guide.
 It should:

-State the clear goal: "The objective is to reach Level 3: Integration Ready for the PR to main."
+State the clear goal (e.g., "The objective is to reach Level 3: Integration Ready for the PR to main.").

-Explicitly list the relevant items from the PR Preparation Checklist that apply to this task, forming a final to-do list.
+Explicitly list the relevant generic items from the PR Preparation Checklist that apply to this task.

-Provide the final git commands for creating the Pull Request, wrapped in a bash code block.
+Provide the final git commands for creating the Pull Request.
+For the gh pr create command, use placeholders for the title and body (e.g., --title '<TITLE_FROM_AGENT>').

 Final line must be: "This plan will result in a successful merge to main branch once all steps are complete."